 Winter School: R for Archaeologists

-The Winter School will last 60 hours, and will take place from January 27th to February 7th 2020, at the Department of Civilisations and Forms of Knowledge of University of Pisa, Italy.
+The Winter School will last 60 hours, and will be held online (mixed mode online and in presence if possible) from January 25th to February 5th 2021, at the Department of Civilisations and Forms of Knowledge of University of Pisa, Italy.

 The miniLAB series was inaugurated by the MappaLab according to the principle: “We do not give credits, just knowledge”.
 It consists in providing students of the University of Pisa with absolutely free skills on specific topics of digital archeology that are not normally covered in a standard archeology background, but that represent highly innovative knowledge.
 Fundamental knowledge also at work, for those who want to know and develop the skills related to the digital archeology sector.
 The MiniLABs provide digital archeology pills according to a format that includes short but intense thematic workshops.
 The events that took place: